UWO-Aero-Design/first-commit/git-intro/instructions.md

 If you choose 2. your task is to simply change the multiples that fizz and buzz are printed on.

+You can open VSCode from the command line using `code .` and make your changes.

 Both of these are fairly simple, and the point of this tutorial is to teach git so I wont be showing you how to write/change the code.
 My contribution will be a new fizzbuzz example written in julia.